rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 However, there are things that we still must do on client side.
 First, we must override DNS name of the proxied target so that it resolves to proxy IP address.
-On Linux and Unix systems the simplest way to so is to add a single line to /etc/hosts file, such as:
+On Linux and Unix systems the simplest way to do so is to add a single line to /etc/hosts file, such as:

 ```